mushroomcarbon/microvm-agentic-sandbox/README.md

 # microvm-agentic-sandbox

 A Kubernetes-based sandbox execution service.
-Provision isolated microVM environments on demand, run commands inside them, manage files, and control their lifecycle, all through a simple REST API!
-Really good for agentic workloads because of speed, isolation, and (enough) persistence as compared to Lambda, for example, which would be better for a more traditional chatbot workflow.
+Provision isolated microVM environments on demand, run commands inside them, manage files, and control their lifecycle, all through a simple REST API; really good for agentic workloads because of speed, isolation, and (enough) persistence as compared to Lambda, for example, which would be better for a more traditional chatbot workflow.

 Each sandbox runs in its own [Kata Containers](https://katacontainers.io/) microVM (Cloud Hypervisor backend), giving strong isolation between tenants without the overhead of full VMs.